sourceallies/.github/profile/README.md

 Our partners tell us we act like *owners*, not renters.
 Ownership means working towards the success of projects, not the completion of contracts.
-Wether working from home or the office, our slippers symbolize this ownership mindset.
+Whether working from home or the office, our slippers symbolize this ownership mindset.
 We are looking for teammates and apprentices that enrich our [culture](https://www.sourceallies.com/careers/), broaden our [expertise](https://www.sourceallies.com/what-we-do/#our-expertise), and embody our [core values](https://www.sourceallies.com/#our-core-values).

 Interested in a career with Source Allies?